-• with increasing age (beyond about 35 years); • if you smoke.
+- with increasing age (beyond about 35 years); • if you smoke.
 When using a combined hormonal contraceptive like Gedarel you are advised to stop smoking.
-If you are

-- if you are overweight: · if you have high blood pressure; • if a member of your immediate family has had a heart attack or stroke at a young age (less than about 50).
-In this case you - could also have a higher risk of having a heart attack or stroke; • if you, or someone in your immediate family, have a high level of fat in the blood (cholesterol or triglycerides); - if you get migraines, especially migraines with aura; - if you have a problem with your heart (valve disorder, disturbance of the rhythm called atrial fibrillation); - · if you have diabetes.
-If you have more than one of these conditions or if any of them are particularly severe the risk of developing a blood clot may be
+If you are unable - to stop smoking and are older than 35 your doctor may advise you to use a different type of contraceptive; • if you are overweight; - if a member of your immediate family has had a heart attack or stroke at a young age (less than about 50).
+In this case you could also have a higher risk of having a heart attack or stroke; - if you, or someone in your immediate family, have a high level of fat in the blood (cholesterol or triglycerides); • if you get migraines, especially migraines with aura; - if you have a problem with your heart (valve disorder, disturbance of the rhythm called atrial fibrillation); · if you have diabetes.